rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## 'Decline' in summer holidaymakers to hotter destinations
+## Decline in holidaymakers going to hotter destinations

 date: 2025-06-16, from: RTÉ News